-Let’s face it, if you can’t see where you are going, skiing or snowboarding can be a little difficult, that's why ski goggles are an important part of your equipment list.
+If you can’t see where you are going, skiing or snowboarding can be a little difficult, that's why ski goggles are an important part of your equipment list.

-Goggles offer improved definition and provide vital protection for your eyes and face in harsh weather conditions.
-They're also great if you are wearing a helmet because they fit snug over the helmet (but do ensure they fit your helmet before you buy a pair).
+Ski and snowboard goggles offer improved definition and provide vital protection for your eyes and face in harsh or sunny weather conditions.
+They're also great if you are wearing a helmet because they fit snug over the helmet (but do try them on to ensure they fit your helmet before you buy a pair).
 You can choose from a whole host of different sized and shaped goggles, so make sure you get a pair that are comfortable without any obvious gaps.
 You may even consider taking both a pair of goggles and a pair of glasses with you on the mountain – and you can wear whichever better suits the weather conditions, or keep the sunglasses for lunch breaks and hiking uphill.